jwheeler706/wheeler_independent_study/README.md

 * Click to send to OpenVR and press play to start the animation!

 ## Mini-tutorial
 The data provided in the repository can be used to get an example visualization in Paraview.
-The object files were made with the command "python make_obj_files.py 26" with the folders ranging from "DD0750" to "DD1250".
-To convert them to vtk, type "
+The object files were made with <code>python make_obj_files.py 26</code> with the folders ranging from DD0750 to DD1250.
+Convert to vtk with <code>python make_vtk.py</code> and entering "e26/" when prompted.
+Similarly, with e25 and e27.
+The files can then be opened and view in Paraview.

 If using several layers, import each one individually.
 It is possible to grab multiple layers at once, but you have to try to grab them at a common intersection.